jpfulton/blog/content/blog/2023-07-15-github-reusable-workflows/index.md

 accomplish was not even particularly large for a real-world piece of enterprise software.
 It included:

-- 493 lines
+- 493 lines in a single workflow file
-- 12 configuration variables
+- 12 environment configuration variables
 - 4 repository secrets
 - 8 jobs
 - 47 total steps